axonivy-market/portal/Documentation/PortalDeveloperGuide/source/iframe/index.rst

 	|                                                      |  - Different look&feel between Portal and UIs|
 	+------------------------------------------------------+----------------------------------------------+

-3. To pass some supported params in IFrame such as process steps, refer to ``IFrameTaskTemplate.xhtml``
+3. To pass some supported params in IFrame such as process steps, refer to :ref:`IFrameTaskTemplate <components-layout-templates-iframe-task-template>`

 .. |task-embedInFrame| image:: images/task-embedInFrame.png
 .. |case-embedInFrame| image:: images/case-embedInFrame.png